 How Pick.Click.Give. makes a difference

 The Alaska SeaLife Center is Alaska's only public aquarium and marine mammal rehabilitation facility and is a uniquely positioned cold water research center, contributing valuable scientific understanding of marine mammals, birds, and fish to the world, as well as informing the management of the region.

 Thanks to the generous donations of Alaskans, the ASLC has used Pick.Click.Give. funding to support critical mission activities.
 Marine research, educational programs, wildlife response, aquarium operations, and exhibit development and maintenance programs have all benefited from Pick.Click.Give. donations, and it's just the beginning!

 Over two decades of expanding expertise in baseline monitoring, field and laboratory research, wildlife response, and educational outreach, the ASLC serves as the primary research and wildlife response facility for the sea life of the region; and, as such, serves as the global rendezvous point for scientists, students, policymakers, donors, and visitors who seek to understand and support coastal Alaska's Arctic and sub-Arctic marine environments.

-We annually educate over 165,000 students, national and international tourists, and Alaska residents through memorable wildlife encounters and education experiences that inform lifelong choices through day programs, overnight Nocturnes, outreach trips, distance education, and road scholar programs.
+We annually educate over 165,000 students, national and international tourists, and Alaska residents through memorable wildlife encounters and educational experiences that inform lifelong choices through day programs, overnight Nocturnes, outreach trips, distance education, and road scholar programs.